$L^p$ estimates for angular maximal functions associated with Stieltjes and Laplace transforms

-{\bf 6}.
-Finally, we prove Theorem \ref{mwPthm}.
+{\bf 6.}\@ Finally, we prove Theorem \ref{mwPthm}.
 Without loss of generality we may assume $f\geq 0$.

 Suppose for simplicity that the supremum in (\ref{mpt}) is attained, specifically --- at $\theta=\theta_*(R)$.
-(The set of all simple functions for which this is true is dense in $L^1(\RR)$.)
+(The set of all functions for which this is true is dense in $L^1(\RR)$: it contains, say, all simple functions.)
 We will estimate the measure of the set